envs-net/help/docs/help.md

 - the `authorized_keys`-file is a list of public keys (one per line) that are allowed to log in to your user account.
 - `id_ed25519` or `id_rsa` are each private keys, and `id_ed25519` or `id_rsa.pub` are the corresponding pubkey.

-envs.net ECDSA key fingerprint is SHA256:U0C6SKGXUflve16m2l4KWBdLLARW6O8TiGWZsXAU2i4.
+envs.net ECDSA key fingerprint is `SHA256:U0C6SKGXUflve16m2l4KWBdLLARW6O8TiGWZsXAU2i4`.

-the key fingerprints are in dns as sshfp records as well, which you can check against by setting VerifyHostKeyDNS to yes in your `~/.ssh/config`.
+the key fingerprints are in dns as sshfp records as well, which you can check against<br>
+by setting VerifyHostKeyDNS to yes in your `~/.ssh/config`.

 you can check the records yourself with the `dig` tool like this:<br/>